m4dguy/CVForge/README.md

 * OpenCV jar switch:
 Switching OpenCV jars will be of no effect.
 Only the jar Fiji's classloaders finds first, can be used.

+## Build and development instructions
+Simple build:
+* Download and extract the src directory.
+* Download a working OpenCV jar (version is arbitrary).
+* Build the CVForgeConversion module and export it as a jar (this jar MUST be named CVForgeConversion.jar).
+* Build the ReflectionTools and the CVForge modules.
+* Export plugins.config, ReflectionTools and CVForge into a single jar (this will be the plugin's main jar).
+* You will need both generated jars to run CVForge in ImageJ.

+Running and testing inside the IDE:
+* Copy the CVForgeConversion and the OpenCV jars into your IDE's build target directory.
+* Run Main.java